Become a Patron!

 However more than that, when you’re in a foreign country, and no one speaks the same language, and something doesn’t go right, yet you somehow solve that problem, all by yourself, because you have to; then it instills in you a greater self-belief.
 It makes you resilient to future problems because you’ve been through far worse.

 Travelling solo embellishes on you, the kindness of strangers.
 In my podcast, Travelosophy Episode #1, I talk about being stuck in Dublin without accommodation and basically ended up knocking on a stranger’s door asking if I could sleep the night.
 Luckily they had a spare room, and kindly obliged.
-An act made easier because I was on my own.
+An act made easier as I was travelling on my own.

 Never again miss out on a cheap flight, a concert ticket, or seeing that random indie pop-up exhibition because you had no-one else to go with.
 Never miss out on anything again.

 The first time you travel solo, of course it’s going to be daunting.
-Try putting a box of LEGO together without instructions and depending upon the complexity, it’s going to be difficult but certainly not impossible.
+Try putting a box of LEGO together without instructions and depending upon the complexity, it’s going to be difficult, but certainly not impossible.
 So just like a box of LEGO, you just need a good set of instructions to make those first few journeys possible.
 Once you realise the possibilities, you’ll end up booking a bargain flight, without discussing it with anyone, because you can.
 Never again miss out on a bargain vacation because your friends have to save up the money first, or check with their boss who’s currently in a meeting.

 When you travel solo, there’s no one else to consider, there’s no compromise or settling.
 You do exactly what you want, when you want, with whomever you want.
 If you want coffee and a croissant at the cafe from Amelie in Paris at 2pm, on your own writing postcards, it’s yours.
 If you want to spend a day in bed, reading your book, and order room service, no one’s forcing you to go out.
 If you want to skip the Empire State Building in New York because the queues are too long, and find a hidden jazz bar, so be it.
 There’s no one to argue, disagree with or tell you otherwise.